 Baxter's promise to the Chiefs fans: 'The work we do here at Naturena will prepare these soldiers for battle'

-Stuart Baxter refrained in his first press conference in SA back as Kaizer Chiefs coach to promise trophies or a return to the glory days‚ but he did commit to producing a team of “soldiers” who will aim to restore pride to the club.
+Stuart Baxter refrained in his first press conference in South Africa back as Kaizer Chiefs coach to promise trophies or a return to the glory days‚ but he did commit to producing a team of “soldiers” who will aim to restore pride to the club.

 Already the return of the coach who oversaw Chiefs’ last period of trophy success before their unprecedented six-year drought has stirred up expectations among the club’s millions of supporters.

-The appointments of another ex-Bafana Bafana head coach‚ Molefi Ntseki‚ as head of technical and the academy‚ and Kaizer Motaung Junior as sporting director‚ plus eight ambitious player signings‚ have further raised hopes of an upturn in fortunes.
+The appointments of another ex-Bafana Bafana head coach‚ Molefi Ntseki‚ as head of technical and the academy‚ and Kaizer Motaung Junior as sporting director‚ plus eight ambitious player signings‚ have further raised hopes of an upturn in fortunes at Naturena.

 Baxter was asked what can be expected of Chiefs in the 2021-22 season.

-“As a coach you’ve got to be very careful making hot air type of promises just to stir up enthusiasm‚” he responded.
+“As a coach you’ve got to be very careful making hot air type of promises just to stir up enthusiasm‚” the coach responded.

 “Kaizer Chiefs have not won anything for a long time.
-They have got close‚ but they’ve not won anything.
+They have gotten close‚ but they’ve not won anything.
 When I first came it was the same sort of situation.

 “But what I will promise them [the supporters] is that the work that we do here at Naturena will prepare these soldiers for battle.
 And when we go into battle I will promise them that we will not sell ourselves cheaply.